explosion/prodigy-openai-recipes/README.md

 ### Example usage

+The `textcat` recipes can be used for binary, multiclass, and multilabel text categorization.
+You can set this by passing the appropriate number of labels in the `--labels` parameter; for example, passing a single label turns it into binary classification and so on.
+We will talk about each one in the proceeding sections.

+#### Binary text categorization

 Suppose we want to know if a particular Reddit comment talks about a food recipe.
 We'll send the text to GPT-3 and provide a prompt that instructs the